No final Brexit deal on Wednesday: BBC political editor

-LONDON (Reuters) - There will not be a finalised Brexit deal on Wednesday, BBC political editor Laura Kuenssberg said, citing an unnamed UK government source.
+LONDON (Reuters) - There will not be a finalised Brexit deal on Wednesday, BBC political editor Laura Kuenssberg reported, citing an unnamed UK government source.

 “Government source has just told me there will not be a deal tonight,” she said in a tweet, with European Union sources saying that Britain and the EU were on the verge of a deal.